(Republishing from 2018.)

-So after deleting all my pre-planned murder shows, I started watching the 1951 version of A Christmas Carol starring Alastair Sim as Ebenezer Scrooge.
+After deleting all my pre-planned murder shows, I began watching the 1951 version of A Christmas Carol starring Alastair Sim as Ebenezer Scrooge.

-I’ve seen and read the Charles Dickens classic dozens of times so normally when A Christmas Carol comes on television mind starts wandering—what’s on my Christmas list, what’s for lunch tomorrow….
+I’ve seen and read the Charles Dickens classic dozens of times so normally when A Christmas Carol comes on television my mind starts wandering—what’s on my Christmas list, what’s for lunch tomorrow…

-But this time something profound happened, something I can only describe as otherworldly.
+When I finally focused on the movie, something profound happened this time; something I can only describe as otherworldly.
 That night, A Christmas Carol helped change my life.

-Jacob Marley’s ghost had appeared dozens of times on my television screen, from silent versions to the Muppets.
-I understood his chains were heavy and caused him to moan; otherwise I didn’t think of this portion of the story as important.
+Jacob Marley’s ghost (or ‘spirit’) had appeared dozens of times on my television screen, from silent versions to the Muppets.
+I understood his chains were heavy and caused him to moan; otherwise I didn’t really think much about this part of the story as important.

-I really watched—and listened—to every word being said.
+From that point on I really watched—and listened—to every word being said.
 It was as if I’d been transported into the same room as Ebenezer.
-I was there, right along with him, learning his Christmas Eve lessons.
+I was there, right along with him, learning his Christmas Eve life lessons.

-As each ghost came and went, I realized for the first time the importance of the Ghost of Christmas Present.
-That particular ghost was always my favorite, mostly because he (or she, depending on the version) was very Santa-like—joyful, happy, full of love and promise and hope.
+As each spirit came and went, I also realized for the first time the vast importance of the Ghost of Christmas Present.
+That particular spirit was always my favorite, mostly because he (or she, depending on the version) was usually Santa-like—joyful, happy, full of love and promise and hope.

-The deeper meaning behind the Ghost of Christmas Present is that the other ghosts are just ‘air’.
+The deeper meaning behind the Ghost of Christmas Present is that the other two spirits are just ‘air’.
 The past is over—made up of memories.
 The future is absolutely nothing—it’s not promised to us at all.

 But the PRESENT, that’s the ticket!

-The Bible literally says we are to live for the days we’re given, not hope for the ones we may (or may not) ever reach.
+The Bible literally says we are to live for the days we’re given, not hope for the ones we may (or may not) ever have.

-When Scrooge realizes the true meaning of Christmas Present, that is when he is given his wonderful second chance.
-That is when his life changes and he begins his new path–working to prove he is a new and better man.
-And it began the moment he received the gift of opening his eyes on Christmas morning.
+When Scrooge truly understands the real meaning of Christmas Present, that is when he is given his wonderful second chance.
+That is when his life changes and he begins his journey on his new path–working to prove he is a new and better man.
+And that journey began the moment he received the gift of opening his eyes on Christmas morning.

-The day after Christmas, Scrooge continued shining his light.
-Each day he worked hard to prove how much he loved and cared about his family and community.
-And as a direct result of his Christmas Present, Ebenezer died a happy, peaceful man.
+The following weeks and months after Christmas, Scrooge continued shining his light.
+Each day he worked diligently to prove his love and care for his family and community.
+After many years living with joy and gratitude, and as a direct result of his Christmas Present, Ebenezer died a happy, peaceful man.
 He was surrounded by family and friends who genuinely loved and respected him.

 Last year I made a promise to myself and to God.
 I vowed that I would live every remaining day of my life just like Ebenezer Scrooge on Christmas morning.
-I would proverbially throw back my shutters, look out at the morning and praise God happily!
-Grateful for the chance to begin another day.
+I would proverbially throw back my shutters, look out at the morning and happily praise God, grateful for the gift of beginning another day.

 As I’m writing this it is November 16, 2019.
 Exactly one year ago my parents moved into Assisted Living and I made that promise.
 I have lived life exactly as I said I would.

-Even on my worst days when I can barely move, before I put one foot on the ground I smile and look up.
+Even on my worst days when MS causes immense pain, before I put one foot on the ground I smile and look up.
 I praise God for allowing me to be here another day.
 I ask Him to help me try a little harder, to maybe make a difference.
 Even if only in one small way.
 Every day.